Lower Penham

 There are great places to visit near Lower Penham including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-The area around Lower Penham boasts some of the best country parks including Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Don't miss Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park's country parks if visiting the area around Lower Penham.

 Towns to visit near Lower Penham include Callington, Polperro, and St Ives.

-There are a several good villages in the Lower Penham area like Cremyll, and Botallack.
+There are a number of villages near Lower Penham including Cremyll, and Botallack.

 Lower Penham History